bitflip-software/xlripper-test/readme.md

 somefile.shhet1.csv
 ```

 The test will automatically parse the xlsx file.
-It will use the information in somefile.meta.json to discover the sheet names.
-It will compare its extracted data and sheet names against the data provided in somefile.sheet0.csv (and additional sheets if they exist in the xlsx).
+It will use the information in `somefile.meta.json` to discover the sheet names.
+It will compare its extracted data and sheet names against the data provided in `somefile.sheet0.csv` (and additional sheets if they exist in the xlsx).

-In the event that the test xlsx file is expected to fail parsing (for example, if the file is corrupt) then the json will indicate this and sheet.csv files are not necessary.
+In the event that the test xlsx file is expected to fail parsing (for example, if the file is corrupt) then the JSON will indicate this and sheet.csv files are not necessary.

 ## JSON Meta Structure